 Learning Objectives*

-Provide learning objectives that are clear, measurable and achievable and describes the outcomes or impact resulting from the workshop.
+Provide learning objectives that are clear, measurable and achievable and describe the outcomes or impact resulting from the workshop.
 All objectives should complete the following statement: “After this workshop, the attendee will be able to…”.
 Use action verbs to begin each learning objective such as apply, demonstrate, conduct, implement, perform, etc. 25 words maximum